 Starting January 25, 2023 NIH will require all researchers seeking grant funds that result in the generation of scientific data to:

-- Submit a Data Management and Sharing plan outlining how scientific data and any accompanying metadata will be managed and shared, taking into account any potential restrictions or limitations.
+- Submit a 2-page Data Management and Sharing plan outlining how their scientific data and accompanying documentation will be managed and shared

 FAQs about the new DMS Policy